 Internship and Career Services Support

 Thanks to their established relationships with employers, enthusiastic alumni, and involvement from academic departments, students’ internship options are plentiful and continuously growing.
-Just a few of the places Susquehanna students did internships in summer 2016 include Bloomberg L.P., Environmental Protection Agency, FTI Consulting, Girl Scouts of the USA, Goldman Sachs, The Hershey Company, Integra LifeSciences, L.L.Bean, Moody’s Investor Services, Smithsonian Institution, Tiffany & Co., Walt Disney Company, and Zoo New England.
+Just a few of the places where Susquehanna students completed internships include Bloomberg L.P., Environmental Protection Agency, FTI Consulting, Girl Scouts of the USA, Goldman Sachs, The Hershey Company, Integra LifeSciences, L.L.Bean, Moody’s Investor Services, Smithsonian Institution, Tiffany & Co., Walt Disney Company, and Zoo New England.

 Admissions Fall 2015

 5,304 Total Applicants

 4,033 Total Admissions

 668 Total Freshmen Enrollment